770120041/SimpleDistributedFileSystem/README.md

 ## Test
-I have tested this program in my own computer, the files are stored in "tmp/sdfs/" directory, and also test on 10 machines in a VM.
+I have tested this program in my own computer, the files are stored in "tmp/sdfs/" directory, and also test this program running in 10 different machines.